 ILR is not automatically granted.
 Strict eligibility criteria must be met and evidenced as part of the Home Office application, which includes completing the relevant form and submitting supporting documentation.

 The SET O form is long.
 It requires you to answer questions about yourself, your immigration status as well as related information about your eligibility.
 Any errors in your application can cause issues such as a delayed or refused application.
 In this guide, we explain what the SET O form is and how best to prepare your ILR application.

 Applying for ILR using SET O

-SET O is to be used by ILR applicants with leave under the following categories:
+SET O is to be used by ILR applicants who currently have leave in the UK as follows: